-Most windows can be repaired to work like new.
+Are you wondering if you can repair the windows in your house?
+Most windows can be fixed to work like new, and in many cases, repair is more cost-effective than replacement.
 Older windows have single glazing, which does not insulate as well as double glazing.
 However, most energy loss usually occurs through gaps between the sashes and the frame or between the frame and the house; energy loss through glass is usually a minor factor.
-Repair seems to be the most likely avenue, except that repair is not always possible with most modern windows.
+In some cases, repair is not even possible with modern windows.